Scroll down for PDF extracts from the CBTandFeelingGood.com workshops / workbooks – for you to use as a self-help resource.

 - The ‘Vicious Circle Thought Form’ worksheet, Format 2 (inc strategy): ViciousCircleThoughFormFormat2

-- Cool yourself down, people are not their behaviours: CBTAFG_people_Behavior
+- Stop negative mind reading and labelling, people are not their behaviours: CBTAFG_people_Behavior

 - A CBT look at the anxiety of seeking reassurance (neediness): TheAnxietyOfSeekingReassurance

 - Using the Mindfulness ‘Just Noting’ thought stopping technique: JustNotingHandout

 - A CBT and Mindful way to stop isolating yourself and start socialising: CBTAFGmindfulsocialising